contemplata/contemplata/backend/config/Anno/KeyboardShortcut.typ

 -- Command invocation via a keyboard shortcut

-{ keyCode : Integer
+-- { keyCode : Integer <- REMOVED, because we can compute if from the `char`.
-  -- ^ Key code corresponding to the `char`
+--  -- ^ Key code corresponding to the `char`
-, char : Text
+{ char : Text
   -- ^ The character of the shortcut
 }